JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 kubectl describe pod workerservicewithhealthchecks-6c69799695-gxmgv
 {% endhighlight %}

-The result is a long list of data, including information about the health check we configured, but at the bottom you'll find the recent events, including how Kubernetes has been killing and restarting the pod.
+The result is a long list of data, including information about the health checks we have configured, but at the bottom you'll find the recent events, including how Kubernetes has been killing and restarting the pod.
 In the helm chart, we configured that it would take 6 failed health checks before it should be deemed as bad.
 That's why the `Unhealthy` warning in the event has 6 times as many events as the event `Killing`.

 {% highlight bash %}
 Events: